AndrewC160/nextflow_CutNRun/README.md

 `PATH=$(readlink -e ngsutilsj):$PATH`

-This pipeline is also is missing R packages `clugPac`, `ascFunctions`, and `ascCutNRun`.
+This pipeline is also is missing R packages `clugPac`, `ascFunctions`, and `ascCnR`.
 These will be updated later, but for now essential functions are included in the R/R_functions directory which is sourced as necessary.
-All other R packages are included within the `conda_evn.yml` file.
+All other R packages are included within the `conda_env.yml` file.

 ## Configuration